XphYYYYYYY/DDRE/input/README.md

 ## Results
 Due to the time and computing source limit, we only report the results of a part of methods.
-We will continue to complete the experiments and add the full results to final version of the manuscript.
+We will continue to complete the experiments and add the full results to the final version of the manuscript.

 ### Net-4(<img src="https://latex.codecogs.com/svg.image?\alpha" title="\alpha" />=10)
 **DDRE**  AUC=.992 <img src="https://latex.codecogs.com/svg.image?\pm" title="\pm" /> .000  F1=.896 <img src="https://latex.codecogs.com/svg.image?\pm" title="\pm" /> .006